Super-Protocol/docs/docs/developers/CLI_commands/files/delete.md

 ## Example

-The following command deletes a file in remote storage using the information in the `resource-old-data.json` file in the SPCTL root directory.
+The following command deletes a file in remote storage using the information in the `resource-old-data.json` file located in the SPCTL root directory.

 ```
 ./spctl files delete resource-old-data.json